 - The free version will require more work than the premium

-Freedom has a free option and a premium version that costs $69 or $99.
+Freedom has a free and premium version starting from $69 per year.

 Freedom is a standout free WordPress portfolio theme that is simple and sophisticated at the same time.
 It’s a clean design with lots of opportunities to showcase your work.

 Nikkon is a multipurpose WordPress theme that lends itself well to a portfolio.
 There is a free and a premium version of this template and both work equally well to showcase images.